vvp002/TipCalc/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [] List anything else that you can get done to improve the app functionality!
+* Added an image view to allow for a background with an image in the folder (added a second image for background but didn't have time to implement it; will do so later')

 ## Video Walkthrough